QuantEcon/lecture-python.myst/lectures/finite_markov.md

 \bar X_m := \frac{1}{m} \sum_{t = 1}^m \mathbf{1}\{X_t = 0\}
 $$

-The exercise is to illustrate this convergence by computing
+This exercise asks you to illustrate convergence by computing
 $\bar X_m$ for large $m$ and checking that it is close to $p$.